 What is Fairtrade?

-On Friday 27 July 2007 Hinckley and Bosworth Borough Council were awarded Fairtrade Borough Status by the Fairtrade Foundation and our Fairtrade Borough status was renewed by them on 18 February 2014.
+On Friday 27 July 2007 Hinckley & Bosworth Borough Council was awarded Fairtrade Borough Status by the Fairtrade Foundation.
 We are proud to be a Fairtrade Borough.

 What does the Fairtrade mark mean?

 When a product carries the Fairtrade mark it means that the producers and traders have met Fairtrade standards.
 These are designed to address the imbalance of power in trading relationships, unstable markets and the injustices of conventional trade.

 There are two distinct sets of Fairtrade standards which acknowledge different types of producers:

 - For smallholders that are working together in a co-operative or other organisation with a democratic structure

 - For workers whose employers pay decent wages, guarantee the right to join trade unions, ensure health and safety and provide adequate housing where relevant